 The glitch effect in Photoshop is an excellent way of adding distortion to your images.
 The unique look that this effect creates will draw attention to your pictures.

-A glitch is a temporary analogue or digital error.
+A glitch is a temporary analog or digital error.
 It usually appears in television or video games, but it can be found in every area of technology.
 A glitch is caused by a malfunctioning of a system.

 You are probably familiar with the looks of the glitch effect, but you might not have imagined that it can be converted into art.